Mauryavardhan/KisanSaathi/CONTRIBUTING.md

 Contributors will be recognized in:
 - README.md contributors section
 - Release notes for significant contributions
-- Annual contributor spotlight
-- Conference speaking opportunities

-## 📊 Metrics and Goals

-We track these metrics to measure our impact:
-- **Code Quality**: Test coverage, linting scores
-- **Performance**: Page load times, API response times
-- **Accessibility**: WCAG compliance scores
-- **User Experience**: Task completion rates, user satisfaction
-- **Agricultural Impact**: Number of farmers helped, success stories
+- Project documentation updates

-Thank you for contributing to Kisan Saathi and helping farmers across India! 🌾
+Thank you for contributing to Kisan Saathi and helping create better tools for farmers! 🌾